DataDog/integrations-core/databricks/README.md

 Use the Databricks UI to edit the cluster to run the init script:

-1. Choose the script that suits your need below.
+1. Choose the script that suits your needs below.
 2. Modify it to your convenience.
 You can for instance add tags or define a specific configuration for the integration.
 3. Save the script into your workspace.
 4. On the cluster configuration page, click the `Advanced` options toggle.
+5. In the `Environment variables`, specify the `DD_API_KEY` environment variable and, optionally, the `DD_ENV` and the `DD_SITE` environment variables.
-5. At the bottom of the page, go to the `Init Scripts` tab.
+6. Go to the `Init Scripts` tab.
-6. In the `Destination` drop-down, select the `Workspace` destination type.
+7. In the `Destination` drop-down, select the `Workspace` destination type.
-7. Specify a path to the init script.
+8. Specify a path to the init script.
-8. Click on the `Add` button.
+9. Click on the `Add` button.

 <div class="alert alert-info">If you stored your `datadog_init_script.sh` directly in the `Shared` workspace, can be accessed specifying the `/Shared/datadog_init_script.sh` path.</div>

-<div class="alert alert-info">If you stored your `datadog_init_script.sh` directly in a user workspace, the file will be accessible at the following path: `/Users/<email_address>/datadog_init_script.sh`.</div>
+<div class="alert alert-info">If you stored your `datadog_init_script.sh` directly in a user workspace, the file will be accessible at the following path: `/Users/$EMAIL_ADDRESS/datadog_init_script.sh`.</div>

 More information on cluster init scripts can be found in the [Databricks official documentation][16].